 A breakup, especially after a long-term relationship, can leave a person struggling with many unresolved issues and there’s always the ever-elusive closure if things ended abruptly.
-That’s why people are always saying that spending time with your ex isn’t a good idea because it can conjure up memories and feelings that won’t end well for you.
+That’s why people are always saying that spending time with your ex isn’t a good idea because it can conjure up memories and feelings which won’t end well for you.
 They’re right to be concerned because breakups are tough.
-Not just on the person who’s dumped but also on the dumper.

-So, if you’re wondering about the rules for being friends with an ex, then the first thing you need to do is think long and hard about the following:
+Did your ex ruin a relationship where you poured all your heart?
+Or did you do something to hurt them that caused the breakup?
+Whatever the reason is, you need to know that setting boundaries for being friends with an ex will save you a great deal of pain.
+Now, if you are wondering about the rules for being friends with an ex, then the first thing you need to do is think long and hard about the following:

-Breakups are very similar to bad-tasting food.
+Going through a breakup is like tasting rotten food.
 The experience is horrible and, in the end, you’re still left with a bad taste in your mouth.
-This bad taste in the case of your breakup is the feelings that it leaves behind.
-Based on the theory of stages of grief, you’re bound to go through the stages of denial, anger, depression, bargaining, and acceptance when dealing with a breakup.
+Based on the theory of stages of grief, you’re bound to go through the following:

-Likewise, when recovering from a breakup, people tend to get stuck in any one of these stages, especially anger.
+Likewise, while moving on from a breakup, people tend to get stuck in one of these stages, especially anger.
 So, before being friends with an ex who hurt you, you need to be careful that you have gotten through the feelings of angst and pain.
 Be sure that you have no anger or hurt left to dish out otherwise the next time you meet them, it will be a disaster.

-On the other hand, if you were the one who broke things off, then too you’ll go through something similar but your questions will be more like ‘What is wrong with me?’
-‘Did I just throw away the best thing that’s ever happened to me?’
-‘Why do I have such severe trust issues?’
-In this case, too your self-confidence will take a hit.
+In this case, too, your self-confidence will take a hit.
 That’s why you must go through a self-love period and rebuild your self-esteem before you even begin to contemplate the boundaries for being friends with an ex.

 Related Reading: 11 Tips To Deal With Loneliness After Breakup And Find Support